ucb-bar/midas/README.md

 ![compiler](doc/images/complier.png)

 Note that the MIDAS compiler operates on low firrtl to take advantage of low-level optimizations from the FIRRTL compiler.

+### Macro Mapping (Optional)

+*Macro Mapping* maps technology-independent macro blocks to technology-dependent macro blocks(SRAMs).
+This pass is initiated by passing the JSON description to the MIDAS compiler.
+For implementation details, refer to [barstools](https://github.com/ucb-bar/barstools).

+### FAME1 Transform
+[*FAME1 transform*](src/main/scala/midas/passes/Fame1Transform.scala) decouples the target clock from the host clock by attaching enable signals to all state elements.
+This enables FPGA performance simulators to stall when timing tokens are not ready.
+With FAME1 transforms, we can easily control the execution of FPGA simulation with timing token flow controls.
+The details of this transform are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).

+### Scan Chain Insertion (Optional)
+[*Scan chain insertion*](src/main/scala/strober/passes/AddDaisyChain.scala) add scan chains to take RTL state snapshots for sample replays.
+Notably, [*all scan chains are implemented in Chisel*](src/main/scala/strober/core/DaisyChain.scala), and this pass compiles the Chisel designs by invoking the FIRRTL compiler inside a FIRRTL pass.
+This technique reduces  The details of scan chains are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).

+### Simulation Mapping
+[*Simulation mapping*](src/main/scala/midas/passes/SimulationMapping.scala) wraps the transformed target design by inserting timing token channels / trace buffers.
+The result is a platform-independent simulation module for token-based simulation.
+This pass also invokes the FIRRTL compiler to compile [the wrapper written in Chisel](src/main/scala/midas/core/SimWrapper.scala).
+The details on communication channels and token-based simulation are found in [the ISCA'16 paper](http://dl.acm.org/citation.cfm?id=3001151).